brandur/sorg/content/drafts/ruby-scale.md

 heuristics.
 They might provide some gain in working speed, but are not accurate or reliable.

-!fig src="/assets/images/ruby-scale/tooling.jpg" caption="Good tooling is sadly lacking/impossible."
+{{Figure "Good tooling is sadly lacking/impossible."
+(NewImgSrcAndAlt "/assets/images/ruby-scale/tooling.jpg" "Good tooling is sadly lacking/impossible.")}}

 ## Other languages (#other-languages)